aayla-secura/mixnmatchttp/README.md

       + `302 OK`: Location is as requested via the `goto` parameter
     - Notes:
       + Sessions are forgotten on the server side upon restart
+      + Cookies are issued with the `HttpOnly` flag, and if over SSL with the `Secure` flag as well
   * `POST /echo`: render the requested content
     - Supported parameters:
       + `data`: the encoded content of the page to be rendered (required)